 Why take the International GCSE?

 The International GCSE is recognised around the world as a significant academic attainment.
 The main benefit of the International GCSE is that it prepares students for A-levels and the International Baccalaureate Diploma Programme.
-The curriculum in the different subjects is designed to encourage creative thinking, intellectual enquiry and problem solving – skills that increase students’ ability to succeed at the next level of their education.
+The curriculum in the different subjects is designed to encourage creative thinking, intellectual enquiry and problem solving – skills that increase students’ ability to succeed to the next level of their education.

 How is the International GCSE different from the UK GCSE?